albamesp/Glacio_isostatic_adjustment/README.md

 # Results
 And here it is how do GIA models in Antarctica actually perform!
 This is an assessment made by comparing the modelled uplift rates with those obtained from GPS data.

-Not really going into details about what the statistics mean in this case, but if you are interested I encourage you to read my paper!
+Not really going into details about what the statistics WM (bias) and WRMS (standard error) mean and how they are calculated, but if you are interested I encourage you to read my paper!

 ![How do GIA models in Antarctica actually perform - An assessment using GPS data](Fig5.jpg?raw=true "How do GIA models in Antarctica actually perform - An assessment using GPS data")